claritychallenge/clarity/recipes/cec2/README.md

 ## References

-* [1] Kates J M, Arehart K H. The hearing-aid speech perception index (HASPI)[J].
-Speech Communication, 2014, 65: 75-93.
+* [1] Kates J M, Arehart K H. The hearing-aid speech perception index (HASPI) J. Speech Communication, 2014, 65: 75-93.
 * [2] Byrne, Denis, and Harvey Dillon.
 "The National Acoustic Laboratories'(NAL) new procedure for selecting the gain and frequency response of a hearing aid."
 Ear and hearing 7.4 (1986): 257-265.